Mujer contra mujer (album): Release and impact

+Mihanovich and Carballo photographed for a magazine interview, c.
+1990.

 Mujer contra mujer was released by RCA Records and Sony BMG in October 1990, and was a big commercial success.
 The album's famous cover art was designed by Andy Cherniavsky and Gabriel Rocca, and photographed by the latter.
 Going with the album's theme of lesbian love, it is a medium shot of both singers naked to the chest and embracing, with Carballo's lips close to Mihanovich's face, suggesting a kiss.
 The album cover, accompanied by the suggestive title, is considered a bold and transgressive move for the time.
 The photograph chosen for the back cover is even more explicit.
 In 2008, Paula Jiménez of Página/12 described the cover as "eloquent, impressive and unprecedented".
 According to Gez, Mujer contra mujer was quickly embraced by the gay community of Buenos Aires, transforming over the years into a symbol for the entire LGBT community in the country.
 The singers cemented their status as gay icons.
 In 2004, writer Mariana Enríquez noted that, as lesbian icons, Mihanovich and Carballo were "so necessary in a country where such visibility did not exist".

 The press and promotion of the album were carried out by María Watson.
 Mujer contra mujer is widely remembered for a promotional campaign in which the city of Buenos Aires was wallpapered with large posters featuring its cover photograph.
 The suggestive image was controversial, and is now celebrated as a landmark in lesbian visibility in Argentina.
 In a 2019 radio program, Mihanovich recalled: "What we did was beautiful.
 My jaw dropped when I saw the Mujer contra mujer poster on the street.
 It is one thing to see the photo in the studio and quite another to come across [large] posters.
 It was a scandal!
 But, at the same time, I think it was very harmonic, very beautiful and it was something very successful aesthetically.
 Gabriel Rocca, the person in charge, is a great photographer.
 I am proud to have gone through all these things, but I confess that I am not as brave as I seem.
 I think I've gone through all those places almost without realizing it, like when you dive into a pool..."

 In 2021, Rocca reflected on the photograph's conception and impact: